 Moving the Ethereum protocol from proof-of-work to proof-of-stake will end in a disaster.

 If you are a big believer in Ethereum, you may think an article published on BitcoinNews.com would biased or pure propaganda.
-Therefore I’d like to disclose that I hold 10% of my portfolio in Ethereum or assets built on Ethereum which allows me to write objectively and see both sides of the argument.

 I’m interested to discuss arguments not opinions and emotions and my goal is to help advance decentralization and resist central control.